XiongjunGuan/FpEnhancer/README.md

 ## Notice :exclamation:
 Due to the fact that we only add some simple modal noise during training, there are still challenges in difficult scenarios such as latent fingerprints, highly blurry/incomplete images or complex backgrounds.
-Below are three examples before and after fingerprint enhancement.
+Below are examples before and after fingerprint enhancement.

 - example 1
 <p align="center">